You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 - Feeling generally overwhelmed by unfamiliar situations

 🔍 How to spot it: Observe your dog’s body language.
-Signs like flattened ears, a tucked tail, whimpering, and a lowered head or neck suggest your dog is stressed or frightened rather than just excited.
+Signs like flattened ears, a tucked tail, whimpering, and a lowered head or neck suggest your dog is stressed or frightened, not just excited.
 Root causes can range from a lack of socialization during puppyhood to a genetic predisposition toward shyness.

 8. Underlying Medical Conditions

-While occasional accidents during training or in senior dogs are understandable, frequent or unexplained urination is worth taking seriously — particularly when it appears suddenly in an otherwise well-trained dog.
+While occasional accidents during training or in senior dogs are understandable, but frequent, unexplained urination should be taken seriously, especially when it occurs suddenly in an otherwise house-trained dog.

 Urinary Tract Infections (UTIs)

 One of the most common medical culprits is a urinary tract infection.
-UTIs are bacterial infections that irritate the bladder and urethra, creating a persistent and sometimes overwhelming urge to urinate — often with little warning.
-Even a well-trained dog can’t always override that urgency.
+UTIs are bacterial infections that irritate the bladder and urethra, creating a persistent and sometimes overwhelming urge to urinate, often with little warning.
+Even a well-trained dog can’t override that urgency.

-UTIs are far from the only medical explanation.
-Other conditions that commonly affect urination patterns include:
+UTIs aren’t the only explanation.
+Other common conditions affecting urination include:

-- Canine diabetes: Elevated sugar levels increase thirst and water consumption, which leads directly to increased — and often urgent — urination.
+- Canine diabetes: Elevated sugar levels can increase thirst and water consumption, leading to more frequent and often urgent urination.

-- Bladder stones: Mineral deposits that form in the urinary tract can cause painful urination, straining, and unpredictable accidents both inside and outside the home.
+- Bladder stones: Mineral deposits that form in the urinary tract can cause painful urination, straining, and unpredictable accidents both indoors and outdoors.

-If your dog’s accidents are frequent, sudden, or accompanied by any of the symptoms above, a veterinary check is worth scheduling promptly.
-These conditions are manageable when caught early — but they don’t resolve on their own.
+If your dog is having frequent or sudden accidents with any of the above symptoms, schedule a veterinary check-up promptly.
+These conditions are manageable if caught early, but won’t resolve on their own.

 Strategies on How to Stop Your Dog From Peeing on the Bed